BBaysinger/bb-portfolio/deploy-lagoon/README.md

 Two scripts existed during Lagoon work:

-- `deploy-lagoon/scripts/deployment-orchestrator.sh` – Main Lagoon aware orchestrator (discovery, create, promote).
+- `deploy-lagoon/scripts/deployment-orchestrator.sh` – Main Lagoon-era orchestrator (discovery, provisioning helpers).
 - `deploy-lagoon/scripts/orchestrator-promote.sh` – Focused promotion / EIP handover.

-The earlier single-host fallback script has been removed; always use the Lagoon-aware orchestrator when deploying.
+These scripts were part of the Lagoon prototype and may be missing or outdated.
+For day-to-day deployment, use the single-instance orchestrator in `deploy/scripts/deployment-orchestrator.sh`.

 ### Typical Flow